Antiferron Modes in Ferroelectric Materials

 Therefore, under the previous condition and assuming metastability, the system supports linear excitations with negative energy around the metastable configuration, identified as antiferrons.
 Moreover, this condition allows us to define a critical wavenumber $k_c$:

 Such that for $k>k_c$, the collective excitations increase the energy of the system, effectively behaving as ferron-like modes around $P_u$.

+Using Eqs.
+(11) and (18), we performed a numerical analysis to determine the range of driving amplitudes and frequencies for which the system exhibits antiferron modes.
+Fig. \ref{fig2} shows three distinct regions.
+In Region I, the driving field cannot stabilize the inverted point ($a_\text{eff}<0$), and therefore, the system does not exhibit ferron or antiferron modes.
+In Region II, the conditions given by Eqs.
+(11) and (18) are simultaneously satisfied, and collective excitations that decrease the total energy of the system (antiferron modes) appear.
+Finally, in Region III, the inverted point is dynamically stabilized , but the collective excitations increase the energy of the system, corresponding to ferron modes.

-In Fig.\ref{fig2}, we observe an energy gap in the low-k regime between the antiferron and ferron modes.
+In Fig.\ref{fig3}, we observe an energy gap in the low-k regime between the antiferron and ferron modes using the ferroelectric parameters of $\text{LiNbO}_3$\cite{Scrymgeour2005}.
 This implies that, under the high-frequency driving, it is energetically more favorable for the system to excite antiferrons rather than conventional ferrons.